How to file an Ohio annual report

 To file online:

-• Visit the business filing portal and create an account with just an email and password.
+• Visit the business filing portal and create an account with just an email and a password.

 • Search for your business by name or charter number to access your dashboard showing all available filings.

-• Select your form (biennial report for professional entities or five-year Statement for nonprofits) and update your principal address, registered agent, and officer information.
+• Select your form (biennial report for professional entities or Certificate of Continued Existence for nonprofits) and update your principal address, registered agent, and officer information.

 • The system calculates your $25 fee and takes major credit cards.